kindone/cppproptest/doc/StatefulTesting.md

 # Stateful Testing

-While property-based testing suits well with functions and stateless objects, it's possible to test various state changes with ease.
-The idea of stateful testing with `cppproptest` is to define and utilize generators for *state changes*.
+While property-based testing suits well with functions and stateless objects, it's also useful to test various state changes with ease.
+The idea of stateful testing with `cppproptest` is to utilize generators for *state changes*.

 There are two styles of stateful testing - one with *action functions(lambda)* and one with *action classes*.
 While the first style using functions are easier to use and understand, the second style is more formal and traditional way of doing stateful testing.
 You may choose to use either style.
-Both have common process of defining and running stateful tests:
+Both have similar process of defining and running stateful tests:

-1. Define action generator: Define `action`s that each represents unit of state change - e.g. calling `multiply` method with a numeric multiplier as an argument
+1. Define action generators: Define `action`s that each represents unit of state change - e.g. calling `.multiply(int multiplier)` method with a numeric multiplier as an argument
-2. Create action list generator: Create a generator for the `action` types that can build a list of actions and pass arguments to the selected actions
+2. Define an action list generator: we then need a generator for the `action` types that can build a list of actions and pass required arguments to the selected actions
-3. Run the stateful test with randomized action lists generated.
+3. Run the stateful test

 Say, you are to write stateful test for your `MyVector`, which is a linear container for integers.